 Although French Baroque composer Marc-Antoine Charpentier is mainly known for the sacred works that constitute the major part of his large production (around five-hundred compositions), he measured himself also with secular works.
 Perhaps the most famous among them is the music for the comédie-ballet Le malade imaginaire he wrote for Molière after the end of the long partnership between the great playwright and Jean Baptiste Lully, but it is worth remembering also instrumental works as concerts and chamber sonatas and Orphée descendet aux Enfers, the first French cantata.

 This recording includes three minor works, each representative of one genre.
-They are the operatic divertissement Les Plaisirs de Versailles, similar in genre and structure to Les Arts florissants and perhaps composed for the private entertainment of King Louis XIV; the Airs sur les stances du Cid, an air sérieux and inspired by the popular drama written by Corneille in 1637; and finally a dramatic pastorale or pastoraletta, Italian in language and style, Amor vince ogni cosa, dating to 1688.
+The first is the operatic divertissement Les Plaisirs de Versailles, similar in genre and structure to Les Arts florissants and perhaps composed for the private entertainment of King Louis XIV.
+Then, there are the Airs sur les stances du Cid, an air sérieux and inspired by the popular drama written by Corneille in 1637.
+Finally, the programme includes a dramatic pastorale or pastoraletta, Italian in language and style, Amor vince ogni cosa, dating to 1688.

 Always looking for Baroque treasures to rediscover, conductor William Christie, Les Arts Florissants and the talented soloists among whom the name of young Patricia Petibon stands out, offer an inspiring performance of Charpentier’s three little-known works.
 Despite the internal differences between them, this can be considered overall as refined, delightful and above all “light” music, so that it is more than justified that the title of the first work, Les Plaisirs de Versailles, has been chosen as the label for the entire recording.